-A Child Trust Fund (CTF) is a long term, tax-free saving account for children.
-These accounts were set up by the government to make sure every child that qualifies can start their adult life with a savings account.
+A Child Trust Fund (CTF) is a long term, tax-free savings account for children.
+These accounts were set up with a Government ‘voucher’ of up to £500 to make sure every child that qualified can start their adult life with a savings account.

-Parents or guardians could open up these trust funds for children born between 1 September 2002 and 2 January 2011 when the product was withdrawn and Junior ISAs were introduced.
+Parents and guardians could open up these trust funds for children born between 1 September 2002 and 2 January 2011.

-We’ll write to you, as the registered contact, to inform you of the upcoming maturity when your child turns 18.
+Before your child turns 18, we’ll write to you, as the registered contact, to inform you of the upcoming maturity.

-We’ll write directly to them, explaining what their options are and what they’ll need to do for each option.
-We’ll include an Intentions Form which they can complete and return with their instructions.
+Before you turn 18, we’ll write directly to you, enclosing a maturity pack explaining what your options are and what you’ll need to do for each option.
+We’ll include an Intentions Form which you can complete and return with your instructions.

 *If the 18th Birthday falls on a Sunday/Bank Holiday the maturity will take place on the next Business Day.

-For closure requests by cheque, provided the child’s details have not changed and the cheque is only in your child’s name, they do not need to send identification with their intentions form.
+For closure requests by cheque only, provided your details have not changed and the cheque is only in your name, you do not need to send identification with your Intentions Form.

 As at maturity no further payments can be accepted, please note the following: